Coronavirus: postal applications for blue badges

 If you wish to make an application for a new blue badge or to renew a blue badge please do it online.
 If you have already submitted a postal application you can reapply online, if you are unable to do this yourself you can ask a trusted friend or relative to apply on your behalf.

 - A Blue Badge is normally valid for three years and costs £10 When the badge is up for renewal you must reapply, this is a requirement for the Department for Transport.

-- The blue badge process is currently taking around six weeks (this does not include any additional weeks if an expert or walking assessment is required).
-Please do not contact us within six weeks of submitting your application because dealing with enquiries delays the application process.
+- The blue badge process is currently taking around four weeks for online applications.
+Please see above for information about postal applications. (this does not include any additional weeks if an expert or walking assessment is required).
 We will let you know if you need to provide any additional information or if an independent assessment is required.

 Your Blue Badge is clearly printed with an expiry date, you should apply to renew it at least eight weeks before your badge is due to expire.

 It is therefore important to tell us if any of your details have changed such as: your name, address, phone, email etc. Please include your Blue Badge reference number and expiry date with any correspondence.

 If your badge has expired or if it is no longer required, please cut it up and dispose of it.

 The criteria for a blue badge changed in 2019 and applicants can apply under the hidden disability "non-visible" criteria this if for people who suffer very considerable psychological distress and therefore struggle going from a vehicle to their destination.
 You can select this option when you apply online.
 You can find further information about this part of the criteria by going to Are you eligible for a blue badge.

 Currently due to the coronavirus the Blue Badge team are working remotely and will not have access to paper applications.
 Therefore we are encouraging all applicants whether renewing a badge or applying for a new badge to do it online.
 If you are unable to do this yourself you can ask a trusted friend or relative can apply on your behalf.